Dill

 Storage Tips

 Fresh dill is best stored in the refrigerator.
-To maintain its freshness, wrap the dill sprigs loosely in a damp paper towel and place them in a plastic bag or airtight container.
-Alternatively, you can stand the dill upright in a glass of water, like cut flowers, and cover loosely with a plastic bag.
+Wrap the dill loosely in a damp paper towel and place it in a plastic bag or airtight container.
+This helps retain moisture and prevent wilting.
+You can also store dill stems in a glass of water, like flowers, and cover loosely with a plastic bag.
 Change the water every couple of days.
-Dried dill should be stored in an airtight container in a cool, dark, and dry place, away from direct sunlight and heat, to preserve its flavor and aroma.
+Dried dill should be kept in an airtight container in a cool, dark, and dry place, away from direct sunlight and heat, to maintain its flavor and potency.

 Marnirni-apinthi Building, Lot Fourteen,